dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is not sufficient to see and to know the beauty of a work.
-We must feel and be affected by it.
+  If you would hit the mark, you must aim a little above it.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1311 days)